yourskc/docker_lsd_slam/README.md

    - *docker pull yourskc/skc_lsd*

-2. Build container
+2. Run container

   a.
-To run container in Linux OS you can use the command:
+To run container in Linux OS:

-  - *docker run -it --privileged=true --net=host -e DISPLAY --volume /tmp/.x11-unix --env QT_X11_NO_MITSHM=1 --name {name-container} yourskc/skc_lsd /bin/bash*
+  - *docker run -it --name {name-container} --privileged=true --net=host -e DISPLAY --volume /tmp/.x11-unix --env QT_X11_NO_MITSHM=1  yourskc/skc_lsd*

   b.
-To run container in windows OS with Installed WSL (Windows Subsystem for Linux), you must install Xserver such as in here I use X410:
+To run container in windows 10 with WSL (Windows Subsystem for Linux), you must install X server such as in here I use X410:

-  - *docker run -it --privileged=true --net=host -e DISPLAY=docker.for.win.localhost:0.0 --volume /tmp/.x11-unix --env QT_X11_NO_MITSHM=1 --name {name-container} yourskc/skc_lsd /bin/bash*
+  - *docker run -it --name {name-container} --privileged=true --net=host -e DISPLAY=docker.for.win.localhost:0.0 --volume /tmp/.x11-unix --env QT_X11_NO_MITSHM=1 yourskc/skc_lsd*

 ***{name-container}** : modify this name with your own

 3. Get in to container

-  a.
-Linux:

-  - *docker exec -it -e DISPLAY {name-container} bash*

-  b.
-WSL
+   open termial window and input

-  - *docker exec -it -e DISPLAY=docker.for.win.localhost:0.0 {name-container} bash*
+  - *docker exec -it {name-container} bash*

+4. Test the image can work

   The easist way to test ROS(Robot Operating System) node is running the turtle simulator.
-Follow this guide in the docker container:

-4. Test the image can work
+Please repeat step 3 to open three terminal window and input the followings seperately:

   a. run roscore

   - *roscore*